by Dale Coberly

 SOCIAL SECURITY TRUSTEES REPORT:

 There is yet time, brother.
+But not much.

 The Social Security Trustees have issued their annual report.
 It is not much changed from last year.
 In fact it is a little better.
 Last year’s Report projected that by this year Social Security would have reached “short term financial inadequacy.”
 This year’s projections put that off for another year or possibly two.